 Overall satisfaction with dealer service improves by 19 points in 2012, compared with 2011, with gains in all five study measures.
 Among the 33 rank-eligible brands, 28 improve in service satisfaction from 2011, with eight brands improving by at least 20 points.

 Contributing to the overall improvement is a shift in the proportion of maintenance and repair work performed at dealer service centers.
 In 2012, 72 percent of vehicle owners indicate their latest dealer service visit was for maintenance rather than repair, an increase from 63 percent in 2011.
 Customer satisfaction with maintenance visits is typically higher than satisfaction with repair visits, since visits for routine maintenance tend to be less expensive and less time-consuming.
+Here is the VR solutions for business-owners that can be adapted in their customer service for effective conversation and good customer satisfaction reviews.

 “Steady improvements in vehicle quality, longer intervals between recommended service visits and a higher mix of maintenance service events have had a positive effect on overall dealer service satisfaction,” said Chris Sutton, senior director at J.D.
 Power and Associates.
 “Moreover, manufacturers and their dealers have instituted broad-based customer service improvement initiatives to increase satisfaction with both the purchase experience and after-sales service, with the understanding that a substandard service occasion can and will impact their ability to make a future vehicle sale or gain repeat service business.”